outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'merge interface queries requiring the same functions or inputs to maximize probability of a query finding an optimal solution'
       - solution success cause: this works bc connecting two high-variation 'problem-solving' interfaces like the 'interface query' interface and the 'solution' interface or the 'solution-finding method' interface creates a new interaction level where these structures can be found/derived/generated from each other since theyre connected/comparable & otherwise operable on that interaction level
       - generalization: fulfilling problem-solving intents like 'connect problem/solution' or core interaction functions of problem/solution structures like 'connect' applied to problem/solution structures is likely to generate useful structures, like 'interface queries to find optimal interface queries to solve a problem, given a standard solution & the derived interface queries used to create it'
-        - implicitly, the workflow 'derive interface queries that can be used to find/derive/generate a known solution, find structures to optimize these interface queries to find more optimal variants, and apply differences to these optimized interface queries to find more optimal solutions' is referenced in this workflow
+        - implicitly, the workflow 'derive interface queries that can be used to find/derive/generate a known solution, find structures to optimize these interface queries to find more optimal variants, and apply differences to these optimized interface queries to find more optimal solutions, and apply differences like abstractions/specifications to these interface queries to find variants of them like solution automation workflows derivable from the queries' is referenced in this workflow

     - find the variables of change that would determine a solution using a particular solution-finding method in some optimal way & apply those to the solution-finding method
       - there are two values of the 'direction' variable in which a straight line (standard solution) can vary (if the accurate solution prediction function is a parabola with one peak) in order to test whether the positive/negative change is the right direction of change, but there are multiple values of the 'position' variable in which the straight line can vary